scandale-project/scandale/docs/index.rst

 Pumpkin, the MAS Demonic Monitoring Platform, is a libre software which is providing a **backend architecture** for:

-- executing tests on a distributed infrastructure;
-- collecting the results;
+- collecting data from probes;
 - storing proof of checks.

 It also provides different mechanisms of extensions and connections to